-Deliberate foul leads to injury to the fouled player (note minus point or disqualification).
-The fight can continue for the time being, but must be cancelled later in the fight due to the resulting injury and the fouled player is equal or inferior in the scoring.
+Intentional foul leads to injury to the fouled party (note minus point or disqualification).
+The fight can continue for the time being, but must stopped later in the fight due to the resulting injury and the fouled player is equal or inferior in the scoring.

-Unintentional fouls result in injury to the fouled fighter and the fight must be stopped immediately or at a later stage due to the resulting injury.
-The cancellation takes place after the end of the majority of the rounds and the score results in a draw.
+Unintentional fouls result in injury to the fouled fighter and the fight must be stopped immediately or later due to the resulting injury.
+The fight is stopped after the end of the majority of the rounds and the score results in a draw.

-Unforeseen external circumstances lead to the match being abandoned after the majority of the rounds and the score is a draw.
+Unforeseen external circumstances lead to the match being stopped after the majority of the rounds have ended and the score is a draw.